chronologic/deep-waifu-payment-contract/README.md

 ## 🔗 Deployment

+Before deployment, update the `Anchor.toml` file with the following values:

+- `[programs:<cluster>] day_mint` - DAY token mint address.
+This is the token that will be accepted as payment method alternative to SOL.

 Run `npm run deploy:<cluster>` to deploy the program.

 Run `npm run migrate:<cluster>` to initialize and configure the deployed program.